ZF-AR/InstantMessenger/README.md

 (1) import the project using Eclipse

 (2) edit the path to the external .jar file, which is located at Java_IM\src\instantMessenger\oeall21.jar.
-Here is the description of the .jar file http://www.cs.unc.edu/~dewan/oe/.
+Here is the description of the .jar file http://www.cs.unc.edu/~dewan/oe/, which is used for automatic UI generation.

 (3) run the class AppLauncher.java